-2 NSW ORG work with ARNECC to model the competition framework for eConveyancing on the framework developed by the Council of Financial Regulators and the ACCC in their review of competition in cash equities clearing and settlement in Australia.
+2 NSW ORG work with ARNECC to model the competition framework for eConveyancing on the principles of the framework developed by the Council of Financial Regulators and the ACCC in their review of competition in cash equities clearing and settlement in Australia.
+The state-based Registrars and ARNECC can draw upon the advice and expertise in competition regulation offered by the ACCC.